timozander/timozander.de/src/content/blog/tips-for-speaking-at-conferences.md

 ## 4. Write a script

 This might be a controversial one: I personally had good experiences with writing a fully fleshed-out script during an early part of your preparation.
-The key is to *not* write an essay or an article, but to choose a tone that you feel comfortable speaking in.
+The key is *not* to write an essay or an article, but to choose a tone that you feel comfortable speaking in.
 In the same language that you would use to talk to an interested coworker about your topic.
 Consider the following example:

 > I want to let that sink in for a moment, because we developers are sometimes really spoiled by technological progress.
 We are not just talking about “red flower”-kind of prompts.
 But about specifics, about positioning, about adjectives, about cultural references.
 And the results look really amazing.

 My advice is to use short sentences with a rather simple structure.
 Especially when I speak in German, I try to avoid situations where the prefix of a verb is moved to the end of the sentence (_“Darüber denke ich nach”_).
 You also see a light use of rhetorical devices, such as the enumeration. _Do not_ open a list of such devices, but instead use them intuitively.
 If you are not sure whether a sentence sounds natural, read it out loud (to a friend).
 If it sounds weird, it is weird.

-The idea is then **not** to learn this script by heart.
+To me, the script is not meant to be learned by heart.
 Instead, I read it a couple of times and then start transforming my main arguments into bullet points.
 If there is some particularly good simile or reference I wrote, then I keep them in the compressed notes.
 The same applies to transitions between slides.

 The background is that during early practice sessions, I often had the issue that my attempts were varying heavily in how much I talked about specific points.
 Consequently, the effective time was very hard to measure and the quality of the talk did not improve that much during practice.
 A script allows you to mentally fix certain points through the act of writing them down, and then focus on improving the rest.